Helpout-G12/App/Instruction Notes.md

         It includes most of the screens of the app.

-SAFE AREA VIEW:
+## SAFE AREA VIEW

         The App uses SafeAreaView from react-native-safe-area-context to handle the safe area of the device.

         The MAIN APP is wrapped in a SafeAreaProvider from react-native-safe-area-context.

         All other components are wrapped in a SafeAreaView from react-native-safe-area-context, which consumes the SafeAreaProvider from the main app.